 Subscribe to get full access to the latest and best resources from eslflow.com.
 There are no ads in the newsletter and you will receive entertaining, high quality, and up-to-date teaching resources regularly.
 And, if you subscribe, you will be supporting the eslflow website.

-An introductory exercise for reported speech.
+Two introductory exercises for reported speech.

 Reported speech brainstorm (PDF)